xaizone/sharex-custom-url-shortener/README.md

 ## Apache

-If you are instead runnning Apache + PHP on your server, I've also included a `.htaccess` file that you can use.
-Just move it into your WWW root directory.
+If you are instead running Apache + PHP on your server, I've also included a `.htaccess` file that you can use.